Skip to Content

 Homemade Italian Pasta

-Since then, I’ve realized that understanding Italian meal structure is an experience in itself, an experience that many foreigners are eager to absorb.
+Since then, I’ve realized that traditional Italian meal structure is an experience in itself, an experience that many foreigners are eager to absorb.
 While you don’t have to partake in every course outlined in this article, the tradition usually involves enjoying at least two of them.

-As we delve deeper, you’ll discover that each course is more than just food; it’s a blend of history, culture, and of course, la dolce vita, the sweet life that Italy is famous for.
+As we delve deeper, you’ll discover that each course is more than just Italian food; it’s a blend of history, culture, and of course, la dolce vita, the sweet life that Italy is famous for.

 “I’d much rather eat pasta and drink wine than be a size zero.”